4 Things You Need to Know About Legal Consumers - Martindale-Avvo

 When it comes to shopping for an attorney, consumers follow many paths.
 But it’s evident that the search for legal services now takes place largely online, and firms can maximize their ability to reach consumers through online feedback.

-Legal consumer research often begins with a search engine query that takes a prospect to your Google Business Profile or a legal directory with online reviews.
-Even if a prospect lands on your website and likes what they see, they are likely to head back to one of these resources to see what your current and former clients have to say about your services.
+Legal consumer research often begins with a search engine query that takes a prospect to your website or a legal directory with online reviews.
+Even if a prospect likes what they see, they are likely to research what your current and former clients have to say about your services.

 When legal consumers read attorney and law firm reviews, they’re generally looking to gauge the firm’s ability to handle their specific legal matter as well as get an idea about the results firms have delivered for similar clients.
 Other aspects that consumers might look for in reviews relate to the affordability of services, responsiveness of the firm, and the firm’s ethics.

-Understanding What’s Important to Leads is Key to Growing Your Firm
+Understanding What’s Important to Potential Clients is Key to Managing Your Firm

 Prospective clients have refined the way they research and choose an attorney.
 Firms that are the most responsive, have a strong online presence with great reviews, and act quickly to secure new cases have the best chance of earning new business.